Available on every plan

 Choose your client

-Start with the client you already use.
-Cursor and VS Code can pre-fill the server; Claude, Codex, and ChatGPT use the same endpoint.
+ChatGPT users should start from the published app directory.
+Cursor and VS Code can pre-fill the endpoint; Claude, Codex, and private/workspace ChatGPT Developer Mode use it directly.

 Authorize access